dasunpubudumal/linux-kde-wifi-connection/README.md

-# linux-kde-wifi-connect

-This is a Java-GUI-based software which helps you to connect to a WiFi network you choose.
+# WiFi Connector for Linux KDE